sameerdatta93/SD-AWS-Capstone-Kube_Project/README.txt

 10. Once cluster is created, it can be validated using below few commands: kubectl cluster-info kubectl get nodes
-11. Now go inside folder named resources to create namespace, jobs, deployments, services, hpa (Built separate layers for the namespaces.
+11. Now lets create namespace, jobs, deployments, services, hpa.
+(Built separate layers for the namespaces.
 Lets create the resources for dev namespace now.)
 12. Run below command to create dev namespace.
 This will create dev namespace kubectl apply -f resources/overlays/dev/app/namespace.yaml
 13. Lets mark gpu as the default storage class which is a required for database which we will be installing.